koenrane/KR-new-site/content/Essays/The shard theory of human values.md

 The shard theory of human values makes three main assumptions.
 We think each assumption is pretty mainstream and reasonable.
 (For pointers to relevant literature supporting these assumptions, see [Appendix C](#app-c).)

-**Assumption 1: The cortex**[^1] **is basically (locally) randomly initialized.** According to this assumption, [most](https://www.alignmentforum.org/posts/wBHSYwqssBGCnwvHg/intro-to-brain-like-agi-safety-2-learning-from-scratch-in#2_4_My_hypothesis__the_telencephalon_and_cerebellum_learn_from_scratch__the_hypothalamus_and_brainstem_don_t) of the circuits in the brain are [learned from scratch](https://www.alignmentforum.org/posts/wBHSYwqssBGCnwvHg/intro-to-brain-like-agi-safety-2-learning-from-scratch-in) in the sense of being mostly randomly initialized and not mostly genetically hard-coded.
+> [!abstract] Assumption 1: The cortex[^1] is basically (locally) randomly initialized.
+>  According to this assumption, [most](https://www.alignmentforum.org/posts/wBHSYwqssBGCnwvHg/intro-to-brain-like-agi-safety-2-learning-from-scratch-in#2_4_My_hypothesis__the_telencephalon_and_cerebellum_learn_from_scratch__the_hypothalamus_and_brainstem_don_t) of the circuits in the brain are [learned from scratch](https://www.alignmentforum.org/posts/wBHSYwqssBGCnwvHg/intro-to-brain-like-agi-safety-2-learning-from-scratch-in) in the sense of being mostly randomly initialized and not mostly genetically hard-coded.
 While the high-level topology of the brain may be genetically determined, we think that the local connectivity is not primarily genetically determined.
 For more clarification, see [Intro to brain-like-AGI safety: Learning from scratch in the brain.](https://www.alignmentforum.org/posts/wBHSYwqssBGCnwvHg/intro-to-brain-like-agi-safety-2-learning-from-scratch-in)

 Thus, we infer that
 > [!quote]  [Human values & biases are inaccessible to the genome](https://www.lesswrong.com/posts/CQAMdzA4MZEhNRtTp/human-values-and-biases-are-inaccessible-to-the-genome)